PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 17:31:00
+Last updated: 2024-04-19 17:31:33
-Random Quote: I think maybe you're the only person who really knows who I am and still likes me anyway. - Allison Hargreeves
+Random Quote: We all face the same end.
+Those above have long forgotten us.
+They do not judge us.
+In death, I am all alone, and my only judge… is me. - Martha